-- Mindfulness of sensation exercise: in this exercise you focus on things like the feeling of your feet flat on the floor, the feel of your clothes, the weight of your hands in your lap, the feel of the air on your face and the hair on your head, and so on.
+- Mindfulness of sensation exercise: in this exercise you focus on things like the feel of your feet flat on the floor, the feel of your clothes, the weight of your hands in your lap, the feel of the air on your face and the hair on your head, and so on.

-Adapting mindfulness activities for children at different stages
+Adapting mindfulness activities for children at different stages or with diverse abilities

 You can encourage younger children to build mindfulness just by doing what they naturally do.
 For example:

-- Colouring in or drawing something interesting or beautiful like a shell, are great ways to help your child be mindful and focus on what they’re doing right now.
+- Colouring in or drawing something interesting or beautiful like a shell are great ways to help your child be mindful and focus on what they’re doing right now.

 - A listening walk or a noticing nature walk can encourage your child to pause, notice and focus on the sights, sounds and smells around them.

 - Listening to music and focusing on the instruments or lyrics is a great way for your child to focus on the present without distraction.

 You could also guide younger children, autistic children or children with disability through the activity above, using the steps as a script.

 As your child gets a little older, you might like to do mindfulness exercises together.
 You could record yourself saying the steps above, and then use the recording as a guide for yourself and your child.
 Or you could find a mindfulness app that you and your child both like.